When sending an email from within Planhat you're able to use tags that allow you to have information automatically entered into the email.

-This is especially useful if you have plays in playbooks that you use email templates for.
+This is especially useful if you have plays in playbooks that suggest email templates.
 For example, each time you send a welcome email to a new user, or you're doing your quarterly check-in.

-It is also useful if you're sending messages to a large number of recipients.
+It is also useful if you're sending messages to a large number of recipients and want to keep them personalized.
 This way you can simply select all of the users in a list and send it out knowing that the message appears with that users' personal information.

 Another important use case is that any custom field on the company or end user object is available as a merge tag, so if you have large amounts of technical information on each customer, you can create complex, detailed emails in seconds that are always accurate.